aligates2107/-DevHub-Engineers-Portal/README.md

-v# 📚 DevHub Engineers' Portal
+# 📚 DevHub Engineers' Portal
 ## Project Description
 The DevHub Engineers' Portal is a comprehensive platform designed to empower developers across various fields, including Web Development, AI/ML, and Android.
 It offers direct access to top resources like documentation, roadmaps, interview guidelines, and blog posts.
 The platform is built with a modern tech stack, ensuring a smooth and interactive user experience.
 ![Screenshot (626)](https://github.com/user-attachments/assets/e0c0ba5c-0e76-4301-ab41-4f9b7475fcce)